Getting Started

 2. Manually enter density readings in the zone input fields

-ZoneLab includes experimental support for the Printalyzer Densitometer via USB.
+ZoneLab includes full support for the Printalyzer UV Densitometer via direct USB connection.

 Configure Printalyzer Densitometer